roymasad/Button-Masher-3d-Alien-Game/README.md

 The bots have life and speed value, they can be tweaked, by default they can take a few hits before de-spawning.

-The alien bots come from a couple of predefined spawners that create them placed around the sceen from all angles towards the play, when spawned the move in the direction of the player.
+The alien bots come from a couple of predefined spawners that create them placed around the sceen from all angles towards the play, when spawned they move in the direction of the player.

-If the come close enough to the player without being shot, they play the open fire animation.
+If they come close enough to the player without being shot, they play the open fire animation.

 The player doesnt lose if hit, we didnt program that part for the workshop demo.